FAQ

 Truman Data develops and sells Energy Coop, the world’s leading state-of-the-art virtual power plant system.

-Truman delivers this system as a customized solution to customers, primarily energy companies that need to balance the demand flexibility of their thermal, solar, wind, distribution, or electricity production—or all ofthese simultaneously.
+Truman delivers this system as a customized solution to customers, primarily energy companies that need to balance the demand flexibility of their thermal, solar, wind, distribution, or electricity production, or all ofthese simultaneously.
 Additionally, the Energy Coop virtual power system is deployed to cities, municipalities, and similar entities that manage significant amounts of flexible energy scattered throughout the built environment.
 Often, this flexibility cannot be controlled or reintegrated into the energy market due to various constraints.
 However, the Energy Coop system overcomes these challenges, unlocking a new market dimension by utilizing previously inaccessible energy flexibility.

 The most important individual customer group consists of real estate funds and construction companies that own large property portfolios.
 For these customers, the Energy Coop system provides exceptional added value.
-As a portfolio-dedicated cloud computing model, it serves as a flexible energy monitoring and optimization system, reducing energy costs by 10% within the first week.
+As a portfolio-dedicated cloud computing model, it serves as a flexible energy monitoring and optimization system, reducing energy costs by minimum 15% within the first week.
 Over time, it even generates revenue through demand response trading, enabling a return on investment within just two months.

 interface